-- Food and beverages will never be introduced into the ante room or clean room areas. - No shipping or other external cartons, cardboard, or paper towels are taken into the clean room. - The floors will be mopped daily. - The walls and shelves will be sanitized monthly.
+- Food and beverages will never be introduced into the ante room or clean room areas. - No shipping or other external cartons, cardboard, or paper towels are taken into the clean room. - Environmental controls are compliant with Pharmaceutical Compounding-Sterile Preparation (Chapter 797).